jackkongjr/simple_cvss_calculator_chrome_extension/README.md

 ## How to load with developer mode in Chrome

-1.Save the app or extension folder on your test device.
+1. Save the app or extension folder on your test device.
-2.Go to chrome://extensions/.
+2. Go to chrome://extensions/.
-3.At the top right, turn on Developer mode.
+3. At the top right, turn on Developer mode.
-4.Click Load unpacked.
+4. Click Load unpacked.

 Once loaded, click on extension icon.